RedHatNordicsSA/ansible-roadshow/labs/lab-7/README.md

 # Introducing Ansible Tower

 Red Hat Ansible Tower (build from the Open Source project, AWX) helps you scale out your Ansible automation.
-Running Ansible from a command line is all good, until you start to automate more things.
+Running Ansible from a command-line interface is all good, until you start to automate more things.
 When you do that, you get a number of concerns, primarily:

 >How can I control who can run what playbooks where?